beyond-all-reason/tachyon-client/README.md

-# Tachyon Autohost in TypeScript
+# Tachyon Client in TypeScript